ProjectPythia/landsat-ml-cookbook/README.md

 This cookbook provides the essential materials to learning how to work with satellite data using Python.

-Once you complete this materials, you will have the  skills to access, resample, regrid, reshape, and rescale satellite data.
-You will also have a foundation for applying machine learning to this data.
-Finally, you will be able to interactively visualize your data at every step in the process.
+Once you complete this cookbook, you will have the  skills to access, resample, regrid, reshape, and rescale satellite data, as well as the foundation for applying machine learning to it.
+You will also learn how to interactively visualize your data at every step in the process.

 ## Authors

 [Demetris Roumis](https://github.com/droumis)

 ### Contributors
-TODO after transfer
+TODO after transfer to Pythia

 ## Structure
 This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."